 However, your insurance company can request a copy of the police accident report (form MV-104A) from the New York State Department of Motor Vehicles (DMV), a step that your insurer will take upon launching the claim process if you report the accident to the carrier.

 If you want the insurance company to have access to the police report sooner, in the interest of expediting your claim, you can give the company a copy of the report you obtain from the police.

 The Value of the Police Accident Report

 Police accident reports carry a substantial amount of information relating to your car accident.
-When the insurance company receives a claim report of the accident and begins its investigation of the incident, the details of this police report will be reviewed and dissected to determine who was at fault for the accident and whether to deny the claim or pay it—and for what amount.
+When the insurance company receives a claim report of the accident and begins its investigation of the incident, the details of this police report will be reviewed and dissected to help determine who was at fault for the accident and whether to deny the claim or pay it—and for what amount.